 The thought of facing the press can seem terrifying and with good reason.
 You could get caught with a question you hadn’t anticipated, have your comments taken out of context or simply freeze in front of the camera.
-There is the very real possibility of harming both your reputation and that of your employer.
+There is a very real possibility of harming both your reputation and that of your employer.

 Engaging with the media is fraught with problems, but sometimes you can’t avoid facing the press.
-This short document is all about understanding what the media want and how you can deliver it on your own terms through thorough preparation.
+This short document is all about understanding what the media want, and how you can deliver it on your own terms through thorough preparation.

 If you’re going to work with reporters, you need to start thinking like one.
 Then you can concentrate on delivering your key messages.